Top 45 SQL Coding Interview Questions and Answers (with Tips)

 GROUP BY department_id;

-Pro Tip: Practice the SQL programming job interview questions consistently and apply for the top in-demand IT jobs in the future.
+Pro Tip: Practice the SQL programming interview questions consistently and apply for the top in-demand IT jobs in the future.

 SQL Coding Interview Questions and Answers for Mid-Level Professionals